 Other positions Schulman has held throughout her career include VP of Production and Acquisitions at Sovereign Pictures, where she served as an executive on a slate of films that included “My Left Foot” and “Reversal of Fortune;” Vice President of Production and Acquisitions at the Samuel Goldwyn Company, where she was the executive on films such as “Much Ado About Nothing” and “The Madness of King George;” Senior Vice President of Production at Savoy Pictures; and President of Lobell-Bergman Productions at Universal Pictures.

 Schulman programmed the Sundance Film Festival for three years during the festival’s formative period in the late ‘80s and early ‘90s, also playing a major role in designing the annual producer’s conference and the Sundance Film Festival in Tokyo.

-Active in the industry, Schulman is the new President of Women In Film, a Board Member of Film Independent and a Council Member of the Producers Guild of America.
+Active in the industry, Schulman is the President of Women In Film, a Board Member of Film Independent and a Council Member of the Producers Guild of America.
 She is also a member of the Academy of Motion Pictures Arts and Sciences and teaches graduate level film producing at UCLA.
 She is a USC Stark Program producer’s mentor, and she is on the board of Chapman University’s Film School, Dodge College.
 She has also served as a judge for the prestigious Samuel Goldwyn Writing Awards.
 She is a graduate of Yale University, with a double major in Theater Studies and The History of Art.